chrissheppard41/MemoryLightPuzzle/README.md

 ## Todo (In no particular order)
 - Add in a ajax function to send and retrieve colour patterns
 - Once you click the start game button, trigger the animations
-- Then when that is done, enable clicks on the ceils
 - When a user clicks a ceil, animate it
 - Give the user the ability to select a difficulty, that difficulty:
  + Easy, slow transitions, with 4 sequences